Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What is a cosigner?

-Loans with ITIN
+Loans with ITIN number

 You’re eligible for an ITIN number as soon as you start paying taxes.
-You can get an ITIN by filling out a W-7 application, and you’ll have to include documents supporting your resident status and your identification.
+You can get an ITIN by filling out a W-7 application, and you’ll need to include documents supporting your resident status and your identification.

 How to check your credit score with an ITIN